mm-adt/mm-adt.github.io/rationale.md

 #### Corporate Infrastructure Is An Unnecessary Cost

-Corporate managment structures are an unnecessary appendage to a world-class software development team.
+Corporate management structures are an unnecessary appendage to a world-class software development team.
 This has been proven time and again by the high-quality, self-governed projects of the open source software foundations.
 Likewise, marketing and sales structures make less sense when projects naturally sell themselves by being well documented, promoted, and where the source can be reviewed, downloaded, integrated, tested, and benchmarked all prior to adoption by the consumer.

 ---